Chest Pain – Oppressive, Retrosternal, Radiating

 Did you have fever, shivering attacks or night sweats?
 How is your sleep?
 Do you sleep well through the night?
 How is stool and urination?

-The following summarizes what to pay attention to when doing a physical examination with a cardiac focus:
+The following summarizes what to pay attention to when doing a physical examination, with attention to the cardiac system:

-- Engorged neck veins (inducible by the hepatojugular reflux test)
+- Engorged neck veins (inducible by the hepatojugular reflux test)- measure Jugular Venous Pressure.

 - Checking pulses (heart defects, dysrhythmia)